Frere Jacques is always a popular song with young children as it has an easy, familiar tune and offers a chance to explore a bit of French too.

 The simple, stepping melody makes it a perfect easy piano piece for beginners.
-It does extend one note above the five finger range, but children usually pick it up quite easily because of the familiar melody.
+Although it does extend one note above the five finger range, children still usually pick it up quite easily because of the familiar melody.

 Even if you don’t read music it’s easy to play this tune using the guide below.
 You start on C with your 1 (thumb) and follow the finger numbers.
 If you are completely new to the piano you might find my First Piano Lessons eBook and other First Piano Lessons posts useful.

 Easy Piano step-by-step: Frere Jacques or Brother John

 C – D – E – C C – D – E – C

 1 – 2 – 3 -1 1 – 2 – 3 – 1

 E – F – G E – F – G